thansen0/seabed-sim-chrono/README.md

 ## Immediate Goals

  - ~~isolate into separate src/thing folders~~
- - ~~try deformable terrain
+ - ~~try deformable terrain~~
-   - decide on terrain~~ (decision is DEM)
+   - ~~decide on terrain~~ (decision is DEM)
+   - Add veh to cmakelist.txt
+ - Add config files
-   - possibly add veh to cmakelist.txt?
+   - possibly add command line arg for RIDIG/DEM/etc
- - space out objects
  - load in different shaped rigid object (my samples)
+ - Get better sources for nodule frequency/sizing/etc
+   - Make a writeup about it

 Possible future tasks?
  - see if there's a better way to add things other than dropping them (polymetallic nodules aren't dropped onto a surface)